 Master Programme in Language Technology

 This is the planned standard layout of the programme.
-The degree requirements give the students considerable freedom to choose other courses.
+The degree requirements (see below) give the students considerable freedom to choose other courses.
 Some of this information is open to revision!
-Course links to previous instances of the courses on the MPLT 2016-2018 course page.
 Some courses (syllabi and content) will be revised.
-For students (without comparable previous credits) who want to complete the programme according to the layout, courses marked ! are compulsory, and you furthermore need to take 22.5 credits of courses marked + during the first two semesters.
-More details below.
+Find specific course information in the Student Portal by using the search facility.

 Recommended courses for most students (you can take at most 30 credits, i.e. four of these courses):